-6.10 Maintenance Of Metering Equipment: Customer shall, on a regular basis or at Provider’s request, at its own expense, test, calibrate, verify and validate the Metering Equipment and Data Acquisition Equipment.
-Provider shall have the right to inspect such tests, calibrations, verifications, and validations of the Metering Equipment and Data Acquisition Equipment.
+6.10 Maintenance Of Metering Equipment: Customer shall, on a regular basis in accordance with Good Utility Practice but not more frequently than once per year, at its own expense, test, calibrate, verify and validate the Metering Equipment and Data Acquisition Equipment.
+Notwithstanding the foregoing, Provider may direct Customer to test, calibrate, verify, and validate the Metering Equipment and Data Acquisition Equipment more than once per year.
+The cost of such non-regular testing, calibration, verification, and validation shall be borne by Provider unless such testing reveals that the Metering Equipment and Data Acquisition Equipment was not in conformance with the standards set forth in Section 6.10.1.
+Provider shall have the right to inspect all tests, calibrations, verifications, and validations of the Metering Equipment and Data Acquisition Equipment.
 Upon Provider’s request, Customer will provide Provider a copy of the installation, test, and calibration records of the Metering Equipment and Data Acquisition Equipment.
-Provider shall, at Customer’s expense, have the right to monitor the factory acceptance test, the field acceptance test, and the installation of any Metering Equipment and Data Acquisition Equipment.
+Provider shall, at Customer’s expense, have the right to monitor the field acceptance test and the installation of any Metering Equipment and Data Acquisition Equipment.

+6.10.1 Metering Equipment shall be deemed in need of repair, calibration, verification, and validation if Metering Equipment fails to register, or if the measurement made by Metering Equipment during a test varies by more than two percent (2%) from the measurement made by the standard meter used in the test.
 6.11 Notification and Coordination Prior to Commencement of Maintenance: Provider and Customer shall notify and coordinate with the other Party prior to the commencement of any maintenance by Provider or Customer, its member systems, or contractors or agents performing on behalf of either or both, which may directly or indirectly have an adverse effect on the Customer or Provider Control Area, Customer/Provider Data Link, or Customer or Provider’s reliability.

 6.12 Interchange and Transmission Service Scheduling: Customer shall inform, coordinate, and schedule with Provider all interchange and transmission service transactions in accordance with Provider’s standards, and practices, the terms and conditions of the Tariff.

 6.13 Protection and System Quality.
-Customer shall, at its expense, install, maintain, and operate system protection facilities, including such protective and regulating devices as are identified by order, rule or regulation of any duly-constituted regulatory authority having jurisdiction, or as are otherwise necessary to protect personnel and equipment and to minimize deleterious effects to Provider’s electric service operation arising from the Facility.
-Any such protective or regulating devices that may be required on Provider’s facilities in connection with the operation of the Facility shall be installed by Provider at Customer’s expense.
+Customer shall, at its expense, install, maintain, and operate system protection facilities, including such protective and regulating devices as are identified by order, rule or regulation of any duly-constituted regulatory authority having jurisdiction, or as are otherwise necessary in accordance with Good Utility Practice to protect personnel and equipment and to minimize deleterious effects to Provider’s electric service operation arising from the Customer’s system.
+Any such protective or regulating devices that may be required on Provider’s facilities in connection with the operation of the Customer’s system shall be installed by Provider at Customer’s expense.